 The antarctic environment requires us to pay close attention to aspects of life easily overlooked at home.
 Services we typically take for granted - abundant electrical power, plentiful potable water, ample food, convenient transportation, and timely and easy waste disposal - are scarce and expensive in Antarctica.
-Their conservation and efficient management are imperative if the United States is to continue to support broad-based science programs in Antarctica.
+Conservation and efficient management are imperative if the United States is to continue to support broad-based science programs in Antarctica.
 For that reason, and because of our commitment to preserving Antarctica for future research and discovery, the U.S. Antarctic Program requires that participants carefully think about what they bring, use, or throw away in Antarctica.
 Regulations governing waste management under the ACA specifically require that we change the way we think about trash.

-Waste management is more stringent in Antarctica than in the United States.
-Everyone is required to attend a briefing regarding the waste management program, as all personnel will be required to sort their own trash.
-Marked receptacles are located in work centers and housing areas for separating solid waste (e.g., cardboard, mixed paper, wood) and potentially hazardous wastes (e.g., dry-cell batteries, aerosol cans).
+Waste management is far more stringent in Antarctica than in the United States.
+Every work-center is required to schedule a briefing regarding the waste management program, and all personnel are required to sort their own trash.
+Marked receptacles are located in work centers and housing areas for separating solid waste (e.g., cardboard, paper, aluminum) and potentially hazardous wastes (e.g., dry-cell batteries, aerosol cans).